 - Research Bibliography (no more than one single-spaced page—A4 or US Letter).
 Primary and secondary sources germane to the project should be listed.
 Applicants may use the research bibliography to document works cited in the project description.

 - Curriculum vitae (no more than two single-spaced pages—A4 or US Letter).
 The applicant's curriculum vitae should specify earned degrees, current and past academic appointments, and awards and honors.
 It should also list publications and presentations (full citations), and other professional accomplishments pertinent to the application.

-The ISHR Grants Committee reviews applications for Research Fellowships using the following criteria: scholarly significance of the research, quality of the project description, promise of quality of the proposed research, and likelihood of project completion and dissemination of results.
+The ISHR Grants Committee reviews applications for research grants using the following criteria: scholarly significance of the research, quality of the project description, promise of quality of the proposed research, and likelihood of project completion and dissemination of results.
 Deliberations of the ISHR Grants Committee are confidential and its decisions are final.

 Announcement of Awards

 Applicants will be notified of the outcome of their applications in December of the application year.

 Within 180 days of the conclusion of the award year, research grant recipients must briefly inform the ISHR Grants Committee, firstname.lastname@example.org, of the results of research undertaken with Society support.
 Reports should fit on one single-spaced page and comment upon the research activities undertaken and how such activities have changed the recipient's understanding or approach to the subject matter.